devspace-sh/devspace/docs/pages/cloud/images/dscr-io.md

 > Images in dscr.io have the following format: **dscr.io/[USERNAME]/[IMAGE_NAME]:[TAG]**

 ## Login to dscr.io
-The authentication credentials for dscr.io are automatically generated and fully managed by DevSpace CLI.
-That means DevSpace CLI will automatically retrieve and securely store your credentials when you login to DevSpace Cloud via:
+The authentication credentials for dscr.io are automatically generated and fully managed by DevSpace.
+That means DevSpace will automatically retrieve and securely store your credentials when you login to DevSpace Cloud via:
 ```bash
 devspace login
 ```